-April - Senator Fetterman selects which projects to submit to the Senate Appropriations Committee.
+Early Summer - Senator Fetterman selects which CDS projects to submit to the Senate Appropriations Committee for funding consideration.

-Early Summer - Senate Appropriations Committee reviews Senator Fetterman's submissions and makes the final determination on which projects to fund.
+Mid-Summer - Senate Appropriations Committee reviews Senator Fetterman's requests and makes the final determination on which projects it will fund.

-Late Summer - Appropriations Committee releases draft version of its bills with CDS projects included.
+Late Summer - Senate and House Appropriations Committees release their draft versions of its bills with CDS projects included.